Browsing Tag

 Episode #20 of my series "9273 roots": 20 questions for the woman who uses LEGO to teach Arabic: Ghada Wali.

-The plural of Mustafa in Arabic is difficult - because there is a weak letter involved.
-How do you form masculine human plurals with a possessive pronoun?
+The plural of the name Mustafa in Arabic is difficult because there is a weak letter involved.
+It becomes even more difficult when we add "my".
+A grammatical analysis of how to add a possessive pronoun to masculine plurals.